FreeGrok/FreeGrok/README.md

 ### 8.2 Using Findbugs

-If you want to run Findbugs (<http://findbugs.sourceforge.net/>) on OpenGrok, you have to download Findbugs to your machine, and install it where you have checked out your OpenGrok source code, under the `lib/findbugs` directory, like this:
+If you want to run Findbugs (<http://findbugs.sourceforge.net/>) on FreeGrok, you have to download Findbugs to your machine, and install it where you have checked out your FreeGrok source code, under the `lib/findbugs` directory, like this:

 ```bash